FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Additional fixes and improvements

 Wayland helps to alleviate most issues related to screen-tearing, frame pacing and input latency.
-If you're using X11, please follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).
+If you're experiencing screen-tearing on X11, please follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).

-For games made with [Unreal Engine](https://www.unrealengine.com/en-US) please follow guides on PCGamingWiki for [UE3](https://www.pcgamingwiki.com/wiki/Engine:Unreal_Engine_3) and [UE4](https://www.pcgamingwiki.com/wiki/Engine:Unreal_Engine_4) to reduce stuttering.
+On Debian and Ubuntu base distros you need to install drivers.

+- For AMD use this command: `sudo dpkg --add-architecture i386 && sudo apt update && sudo apt upgrade && sudo apt install libgl1-mesa-dri:i386 mesa-vulkan-drivers mesa-vulkan-drivers:i386`.

+- For NVIDIA your distro should offer you a way to download a driver upon first boot or have it pre-installed.
+Run this command to add required packages: `sudo dpkg --add-architecture i386 && sudo apt update && sudo apt install -y libvulkan1 libvulkan1:i386`.

+I highly discourage you from using PPAs for Mesa or NVIDIA Driver as they can potentially brick your system.
+And if you do update in that way, please use `ppa-purge` in order to remove these packages if any issues do arise.

+In order to minimize stuttering with Bottles or Lutris use [dxvk-gplasync](https://gitlab.com/Ph42oN/dxvk-gplasync).
+Run the following command to insure it works correctly: `echo 'dxvk.enableAsync=true'>~/.config/dxvk.conf; echo 'dxvk.gplAsyncCache=true'>>~/.config/dxvk.conf`.
+For Lutris you can install it into `~/.local/share/lutris/runtime/dxvk`.

 ## Lutris integration into Steam